lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## January 22, 2019

+I've started to read Mee's book!
+And also started trying to actually use DevonThink, which it's clear I need to do more fiddling with to get a proper notetaking workflow going... but which I think will reward that investment.

+Step 1, confirm that I can sync my notes & highlights from the Highlights app.

+Step 2, set up the database in Dropbox so it's not hogging my whole hard drive.

 ## January 21, 2019

 I think I struggle to prioritize work that isn't collaborative.
 I especially struggle to FINISH work that isn't collaborative.
 I think this is really my biggest hurdle with the diss right now -- anything that's just "for me" ends up lowest priority, and the diss is just for me.
 Maybe I can work on improving in this area in 2019.
 (Or gamify it to *make* it collaborative??)